Centers of Excellence

 Center for Oral Microbiology Testing

-This specialized laboratory on the fourth-floor of the Norris Dental Science Center provides microbial testing not only for the Ostrow School of Dentistry but for clinical and research interests around the globe.
+This specialized laboratory on the fourth-floor of the Norris Dental Science Center provides microbial testing not only for the Ostrow School but also for clinical and research interests around the globe.

 Center for Esthetic and Biomimetic Restorative Dentistry